boukew99/boukew99.github.io/blog/definitions.md

 2. experience = functionality * presentation
 3. presentation = the function is independent of a medium.
 Thus the presentation can be through any of the senses.
 4. function = defining a pattern (Creation, Maintenance, Destruction / Input, Calculations, result)

-5. Iterative guessing - Scientific method
+Scientific method
+Iterative guessing;
+Assumative freedom;